solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/CompoundGovernorBravo.md

     }
     ```

--   `validate()`: It validates that supply and borrow kink is set correctly.
+-   `validate()`: Validates that the supply and borrow kink are set correctly.

 ```solidity
 function validate() public view override {